History of the U.S. Open Cup: Format changes

-2020-21: COVID Cancellations
+COVID cancellations

-In 2020, the U.S. Open Cup was cancelled for the first time ever following the outbreak of the COVID-19 pandemic.
+In 2020, the U.S. Open Cup was canceled for the first time ever following the outbreak of the COVID-19 pandemic.
 The 2020 field would have featured 100 clubs, 62 of them fully professional—both modern-era records.
 U.S. Soccer initially announced that all 100 qualifiers would be invited back for 2021, but in February 2021, the federation backtracked and announced the tournament would be pared down to 24 teams due to likely schedule congestion.
 The opening round was ultimately canceled, reducing the field to 16 teams; the entire tournament was ultimately canceled in July 2021, with U.S. Soccer focusing on a full field for 2022.

-2022: Return and upsets
+Return

 On January 25, 2022, U.S. Soccer announced that 2022 would see the largest field in the Open Cup's modern era: 71 fully professional teams, and 103 in total.
-In addition, starting from 2022, all Division II and III teams will enter in the Second Round, and MLS teams will have their entry staggered: only eight (the four competing in the CONCACAF Champions League, plus the next two highest teams in both the Eastern and Western Conferences) will enter in the Round of 32, while the remainder will enter in the Third Round and will all be drawn against winners from the Second Round.

-31 teams played their first-ever Open Cup match in 2022, but perhaps the most notable was Northern Colorado Hailstorm FC of Division III: due to league scheduling issues, their Second Round match against the Colorado Springs Switchbacks was the team's first competitive match in its history.
-Northern Colorado would win 1-0 in extra time, earning them a Third Round match with 2013 finalists Real Salt Lake of MLS—which the Hailstorm also won, again by a final score of 1-0.
-The Hailstorm were part of a wave of impressive performances by teams from outside Major League Soccer: Overall, the 2022 tournament featured 19 "Cupsets"—lower-league teams defeating higher-league sides.
-This included tournament newcomers Union Omaha eliminating 4-time champions Chicago Fire FC and 2019 finalists Minnesota United FC before falling in the quarterfinals, and the Sacramento Republic eliminating three MLS sides to join the Rochester Raging Rhinos and Charleston Battery as the only non-MLS teams to reach the Open Cup Final since that league kicked off in 1996.
-Sacramento lost the final 3-0 to Orlando City SC, who claimed their first trophy since joining MLS in 2015.
+In addition, starting from 2022, all Division II and III teams would enter in the second round, and MLS teams would have their entry staggered: only eight (the four competing in the CONCACAF Champions League, plus the next two highest teams in both the Eastern and Western Conferences) would enter in the round of 32, while the remainder enter in the third round and would be drawn against winners from the second round.
+31 teams played their first-ever Open Cup match in 2022, and Sacramento Republic eliminated three MLS sides to join the Rochester Raging Rhinos and Charleston Battery as the only non-MLS teams to reach the Open Cup final since that league kicked off in 1996.
+Sacramento lost the final 3–0 to Orlando City SC, who claimed their first trophy since joining MLS in 2015.